Bogdanp/dramatiq/examples/time_limit/README.md

 1. In a separate terminal window, run the workers: `env PYTHONPATH=. dramatiq example`.
 Add `REDIS=1` before `PYTHONPATH` to use the Redis broker.
-1. In another terminal, run `python -m example 100` to enqueue 100 `add` tasks.
+1. In another terminal, run `python -m example` to enqueue a task.

 [rabbitmq]: https://www.rabbitmq.com